smilep/cheque-handler/README.md

 ### Installation

 - Requirements: You can have any OS.
 This software runs on any amount of RAM and Hard Disk and on every processor.
 - Only requirement is MS-Access which comes with MS-Office and Java Runtime Enviroment(JRE) which is installed mostly by default.
-If it's not intalled then download it from https://cds.sun.com/is-bin/INTERSHOP.enfinity/WFS/CDS-CDS_Developer-Site/en_US/-/USD/ViewProductDetail-Start?ProductRef=jre-6u23-oth-JPR@CDS-CDS_Developer OR search google for JRE.
+If it's not intalled then search on google and install it.
 JRE is legally free and only of 15 Mbs.

 ### Database setup
 1) Keep 'ChequePrintStartdatabase.mdb' file in any folder where the path or location of this file will not be changed.